 Frequently asked questions

-How is this different from the confusion graph 2026 post?
+How is this different from the ranked pair list?

 Why only four neighbors per grape?